jakelevi1996/retempl/README.md

 ## Introduction

-- What is the research question?
+- What are the research questions?
   - ...
 - Why should anyone care?
   - ...
-- What is the minimal and necessary background that someone in the target audience should know before reading this paper? (high-level only, technical details in separate "Background" section if needed)
+- What is the minimal and necessary background that someone in the target audience should know before reading on? (high-level only, technical details in separate "Background" section if needed)
   - ...

 ## Related work

-- What are the research themes that are most relevant to the research questions?
+- Which research themes are most relevant to the research questions?
   - ...
 - What are the most relevant papers in each theme?
   - ...